ydirson/gl-streaming/doc/INTERNALS.md

 ### reception

-#### queuing to FIFO
+#### queuing to ring buffer

-To avoid dynamic allocation, a fixed-size FIFO of fixed-size packet buffers is pre-allocated.
-Data received from the network lands here as long as there is space in the FIFO.
-It may be necessary to adjust the compile-time `FIFO_SIZE_ORDER` if "FIFO full" is reported (causing throttling of network reception).
+To avoid dynamic allocation, a fixed-size ring of fixed-size packet buffers is pre-allocated.
+Data received from the network lands here as long as there is space in the ring.
+It may be necessary to adjust the compile-time `RING_SIZE_ORDER` if "ring full" is reported (causing throttling of network reception).

-Incoming `SEND_DATA` messages too large for a FIFO packet get a newly-allocated buffer just for them.
-They still use a FIFO packet preserving the order of arrival, and it contains the `gls_cmd_send_data_t` header, including a pointer to the allocated data (a temporary hack which brings a nasty `zero` field to the
+Incoming `SEND_DATA` messages too large for a ring packet get a newly-allocated buffer just for them.
+They still use a ring packet preserving the order of arrival, and it contains the `gls_cmd_send_data_t` header, including a pointer to the allocated data (a temporary hack which brings a nasty `zero` field to the